banago/PHPloy/readme.md

 ## Listing changed files

-PHPloy allows you to check out what are going to be uploaded/deleted before you actually push them.
+PHPloy allows you to see what files are going to be uploaded/deleted before you actually push them.
 Just run:

     phploy -l